pianocurve/skepara/README.md

 1. let's Input!

-   Paste your code into a textaria("Please enter the sourcecode...")
+   Paste your code into a textaria("Please enter the sourcecode..."), and click "Extraction of variables" button.

 2. let's Select!

    Select the numerical value you want to parameterize with the check box.
+   Click the refresh button when you're done.

 3. Take out!